spotify/dh-virtualenv/doc/dh_virtualenv.1.rst

 Online documentation can be found at https://dh-virtualenv.readthedocs.io/en/latest.

-This package should also ship with documentation under `/usr/share/doc/dh-virtualenv`.
+This package should also ship with the complete documentation under `/usr/share/doc/dh-virtualenv`.